Skip to main content

 1 mentions Positive Neutral Negative

-The game offers two distinct endings that lead the story in different directions, enhancing its replayability.
-This encourages players to experience multiple playthroughs to explore all outcomes.
+The game offers two distinct endings that lead the story in different directions, enhancing its replayability by encouraging players to explore multiple outcomes.

-• “As I have found so far, I believe there are 2 endings for this game, which adds to replay value, and both endings take the story into different directions.”
+• “As I have found so far, I believe there are 2 endings for this game, which adds to replay value, and both endings take the story in different directions.”

 Skip Game Offers